Kaliguth/kali-shell-project/README.md

 `echo` function is implemented in the functions file.</br>

-This function gets an `arguments` array and prints all of them using a while loop.
+This function gets an `arguments` array and prints all of them using a while loop.</br>

+This function is used when the input starts with `echo`.

 </br>